medullan/jenkins-docker-vagrant-ansible/README.md

 ## TODOs
 - Automatically configure Jenkins docker cloud plugin via ansible, to use docker server ip address on Jenkins slave.
-- Update ansible host with the necessary inventory information each time a AWS box is created with vagrant.
 - Add ability to turn off overwrite of config files.
 This will be smart enough to see if the file exists then simply update the required XML nodes.

 ## Development